ipmingsum2/ipmingsum2.github.io/AdBoard/Installation.md

 Before getting started, insert the latest version of this product from our [Discord](/socials/discord) into your game.

 >>> Insert your file
-Insert AdBoard.rbxm into Roblox Studio.
+Insert AdBoard_v2.rbxm into Roblox Studio.
 >>> Placement & Positioning
 You are free to move, rotate and scale the ad boards to your liking.
 You need to keep all models within the `AdBoard` model for the system to work.
 !!!info